nunit/docs/docs/index.md

 ## Legacy (NUnit V2) Documentation

-Documentation for NUnit V2, whcih is no longer developed, remains available.
+Documentation for NUnit V2, which is no longer developed, remains available.

 <!--markdownlint-disable-->
 <div class="across">